VinnieRossi/katacoda-scenarios/rhoar-getting-started-spring/01-review-the-initial-project.md

 Except for the `fabric8` directory and the `index.html`, this matches what you would get if you generated an empty project using the [Spring Initializr](https://start.spring.io).
 For the moment you can ignore the content of the fabric8 folder (we will discuss this later).

-One thing that differs slightly is the `pom.xml`. ``pom.xml``{{open}}
+One thing that differs slightly is the ``pom.xml``{{open}} file.

 As you review the content, you will notice that there are a lot of **TODO** comments. **Do not remove them!** These comments are used as markers for later exercises in this scenario.

 Notice that we are not using the default BOM (Bill of material) that Spring Boot projects typically use.
 We are using a BOM provided by Red Hat as part of the [Snowdrop](http://snowdrop.me/) project instead.
-We use this BOM to make sure that we are using only the supported dependency versions supported by Red Hat.
+We use this BOM to make sure that we are using only the dependency versions supported by Red Hat.

 ```xml
   <dependencyManagement>